-Pursuant to the terms of the applicable award agreements, all or a portion of performance-based stock units, stock options, restricted stock and restricted stock units granted under the Company's 2021 Equity Incentive Plan, the Era Group Inc. 2012 Share Incentive Plan and the Bristow Group Inc. 2019 Management Incentive Plan vest upon the death, qualified retirement, termination without "cause" of the employee or the employee's resignation for "good reason", or upon the occurrence of a change in control of the Company.
+Pursuant to the terms of the applicable award agreements, all or a portion of PSUs, stock options, restricted stock and RSUs granted under the Company's 2021 Equity Incentive Plan, the Era Group Inc. 2012 Share Incentive Plan and the Bristow Group Inc. 2019 Management Incentive Plan vest upon the death, qualified retirement, termination without "cause" of the employee or the employee's resignation for "good reason", or upon the occurrence of a change in control of the Company.
 However, unvested awards are generally forfeited if the employee is terminated with "cause" or resigns without "good reason."